 Yes, but they need to be minimum of 14 years old.
-Children under 16 years old must be accompanied by an adult from the same household and swim with a tow float and wear a green swim hat.
+Children 14-17 years old must be accompanied by an adult from the same household and swim with a tow float and wear a green swim hat.

 What is the last entrance time?

-Please refer to our timetable for session times.
-To avoid congregation outside the facility or queuing, we ask that you arrive on time for the beginning of your session (no earlier or later).
+Opening times will vary depending on daylight hours.
+Refer to the BETTER UK APP for available sessions each day.
+We ask that you arrive on time for the beginning of your session (no earlier or later).
 Out of consideration for fellow swimmers, you may be refused entry to your booked session if you are more than 10 minutes late.

 Mamma Swim CIC is a social enterprise empowering mums to boost their mental and physical health through the joys and benefits of swimming outdoors.